mariushelf/shelved_cache/README.md

 assert sum([1, 2]) == 3
 ```

+# Known issues

+shelved-cache seems to run into permission errors on Windows machines
+with Python versions 3.13 and above.

 # Changelog

 ## Upcoming
 * add support for cachetools ^6.0.0
 * drop support for Python 3.9
+* add tests for Python 3.14

 ## 0.4.0
 * drop support for Python 3.7 and 3.8